EQUIPMENT

 Nikon D3x

 I have been remiss updating newsworthy items . . . though I have been published nearly every month, in my state’s northern and southern newspapers, as well as fairly regularly in the local digest.
 The newsworthy items are too numerous and too time-consuming to enter all of them, onto this page.
-Amongst the most exciting news for me is the acquisition of a pristine Hasselblad CWD 16 megapixel Digital Back.
+Amongst the most exciting news for me is the acquisition of a pristine Hasselblad CWD medium format camera, with a 16 megapixel Digital Back.
 It happens to be a 100th Anniversary Victor Hasselblad signed Limited Edition.
 There were only 500 produced.
 I possess the various cords, covers, Quick Start Guide, pouch, etc., all new.
 Before I sent it to the Hasselblad factory, in Sweden, to be serviced, the Infrared (IR) Filter replaced, and the unit re-calibrated, costing $770 and thirty-six days.
 The initial test I had done, before all that work, was encouraging.
 See the photograph of a plum tree, below.
 Why did I choose the 16 megapixel CWD, with its limited ISO range and 1.5 crop factor?
 I truly felt sad that I could no longer use my beautiful Hasselblad film cameras and their lenses.
 As I am self-funded, I simply could not justify spending more money than I paid for my wife’s car for a CFV-39 + ten new Continental tires for a CFV-50.
 Thus, I cannot see the value in the CFV-39 or CFV-50.
 Crop factor?
 Back off!
 Limited ISO?
 Not a factor, considering studio or landscape use, and a rock-solid tripod, mirror-up, with a cable release.
 Also, I achieve results good enough that have been published many times, in newspapers, magazines, a couple calendars, with my 12.1 megapixel Nikon D3.
 I am not going to discuss “sweet spot of the lens” and other ethereal minutiae.
 Considering that I have been published many times, merely using readily available Kodak 100ASA 35mm film and then the Nikon D3, imagine what I can achieve with the Hasselblad CWD, having 16 megapixels.
 Megapixels alone won’t make a photographer great.
 Ansel Adams said, “The single most important component of a camera is the twelve inches behind it.”
 It is human imagination.

 Nikon F